Ken Anderson & Associates

 A popular speaker on topics ranging from media trends, techniques, ethics, employee recognition and careers in communication, Ken was a featured panelist on the future of news at the national conference of the Radio and Television News Directors Association (RTNDA) of Canada.

 Ken is a 1977 graduate of the Political Studies program at the University of Guelph, where he also studied Communications, Agricultural Economics and Extension Education.
-He is an active member of the International Association of Business Communicators (IABC) and, for several years, served as judge of IABC’s Gold Quill Silver Leaf and Excel Awards.
+For several years, he served as judge of IABC’s Gold Quill, Silver Leaf and Excel Awards.

 David Coulombe has worked on both sides of the microphone in the communication, journalism and public and media relations fields for more than 30 years.
 Over those years he has worked with national, provincial and local candidates of virtually every political stripe and with a range of leaders in the business, health, research and finance sectors.